hearsay316/citeproc-js-docs/csl-json/markup.rst

 Conforming braced-entry and line-entry objects must occur at the top of the ``note`` field: parsing stops when ordinary text (or an entry that does not satisfy the conditions stated above) is encountered.
+Entries are removed from the ``note`` field before onward processing.

 Multiple entries are recognized.
 In the case of name variables (see below), entries are cumulative; for other variables, the last entry